dyx1234/dyx1234/README.md

 ### Hi there 👋,I'm Frost.

 - 🔭 I’m currently studying on Northeastern University (China).
 I will graduate in 2026.
-- 🌱 I’m currently learning distributed system design.&k8s&Service mesh
+- 🌱 I’m currently learning distributed system design.&k8s
 - <p>● 💬 Ask me about <b>Java, Go, Mysql and so on</b></p>
 - 📫 How to reach me: 2060307490@qq.com
+- I used to work as an intern on Sohu, Baidu
-- 👀 I am now an intern in Sohu's infrastructure team.
+- 👀 I am now an intern in Meituan distribution technology Department.

 <a href="https://www.oracle.com/java/" target="_blank" rel="noreferrer">
   <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/java/java-original.svg" alt="Java" width="40" height="40" />